HugLifeTiZ/roh-arbiter/trunk/README.txt

 == Changelog ==
 -v0.4-
+ *A brawl tool has been added!
+A new section in the readme has been added for how to use it.
+Do note that Fists is NOT properly implemented yet.
  *The fancy and feint checks have been merged.
 The correct modifier is determined according to how the modified move scores.
 For sports without